 Contracted: Etchingham (1363)

 Frederick Etchells (1886-1973), after studying architecture under Arthur Beresford Pite (1861-1934) and William Richard Lethaby (1857-1931), trained as a painter at the Royal College of Art and in Paris, where he met Picasso and other avant garde figures.
 After his return, he was associated with Roger Fry (1866-1934) and D Grant and then joined the Vorticists who, though short-lived, were the leading radical group of artists in Britain in the years before World War I. Etchells returned to architecture in the 1920s after serving as a war artist and designed some houses in Mayfair, as well as banks and schools.
-As this might suggest, his practice was conservative in nature, despite his earlier artistic leanings – he restored churches and was influenced by SPAB principles – and his professional approach underwent a major change.
+He also restored churches and designed fittings.
+As all this might suggest, his professional approach had undergone a major change, as he came under the principles of SPAB.
 Indeed, his entry in Dolman’s Dictionary, written by himself in 1929, speaks ‘derisively’ of his Vorticist period.
 His new outlook was exemplified by his best known book, on the architectural setting of Anglican worship, which was written with George William Outram Addleshaw (1906-82) who became Dean of Chester.
 However, keeping with his more adventurous past he also translated Le Corbusier.
 He designed a house for himself at Fairwarp and was a member of the Bishop of Chichester’s Committee for New Churches.

 Obit: The Times 18 Aug 1973